-Plotting Ternary Phase Diagrams and Using Triangular Axes#
+Plotting Ternary Phase Diagrams and Using Triangular Axes

 Often in thermodynamics, it is useful to use a two dimensional plot to express equilibria in a three component system with fixed potentials.
 The ternplot API provides a straightforward way to calculate equilibria and generate ternary phase diagrams.
 Alternatively, if you already have an equilibrium calculation, you can directly import and use eqplot.

-Here we will use the ternplot API to plot an isothermal section of the Al-Cu-Y system from the thermodynamic database found at the NIST CALPHAD assessments assessed by Zhang et al. Calphad 35 (2011).
+Here we will use the ternplot API to plot an isothermal section of the Al-Cu-Y system from the thermodynamic database found at Jacob et al, Calphad 54 (2016) (1-15) (https://doi.org/10.1016/j.calphad.2016.04.013)

 [2]: